projectcalico/calico/getting-started/kubernetes/quickstart.md

 1. Confirm that all of the pods are running with the following command.

    ```
-   watch kubectl get pods -n calico-system
+   watch kubectl get pods -n tigera-operator
    ```

    Wait until each pod has the `STATUS` of `Running`.

-   > **Note**: The Tigera operator installs resources in the `calico-system` namespace.
+   > **Note**: The Tigera operator installs resources in the `tigera-operator` namespace.
 Other install methods may use
    > the `kube-system` namespace instead.
    {: .alert .alert-info}